hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### Regular rollup account

 Regular accounts contain an ethereum address and a babyjubjub public key.
-Accounts are always indexed by ethereum address in the UX, so it is a requirement that the ethereum address authorizes the account keys.
-Once the account is created, the ethereum key is used to authorize L1 txs and the babyjubjub key is used to authorize L2 txs.
+Accounts are always indexed by Ethereum address in the UX, so it is a requirement that the Ethereum address authorizes the account keys.
+Once the account is created, the Ethereum key is used to authorize L1 txs and the babyjubjub key is used to authorize L2 txs.
 There are two ways to authorize an account creation (that is, an ethereum address authorizes the creation of an account containing that same ethereum address and a babyjubjub public key):
 - Via ethereum transaction, which has an implicit signature of the ethereum address.
 This requires the owner of the ethereum address to sign the smart contract transaction call
 - Via an authorization signature (`AccountCreationAuthSig`) that can be used by any party to create accounts on behalf of the user